christopher5106/christopher5106.github.io/_posts/2015-09-04-Deep-learning-tutorial-on-Caffe-Technology.markdown

 The net contains two ordered dictionaries

-- `net.blobs` for data  :
+- `net.blobs` for input data and its propagation in the layers :

     `net.blobs['data']` contains input data, an array  of shape (1, 1, 100, 100)
     `net.blobs['conv']` contains computed data in layer 'conv' (1, 3, 96, 96)

     initialiazed with zeros.

-    To print these infos,
+    To print the infos,

         [(k, v.data.shape) for k, v in net.blobs.items()]